 The description of the BIRD proposed data model is composed of:

 - Technical guidelines on how to populate the datasets and implement transformations.

-The technical guidelines on how to populate datasets, which include the conceptual model of the relation between the cubes in the form of an Entity Relationship Model, constitute a separate document, which is included in the BIRD website.
+The technical guidelines on how to populate datasets, which include the conceptual model of the relation between the cubes in the form of an Entity Relationship Model, constitute a separate document, the BIRD technical guidelines, which is included in the BIRD website.

 High-level BIRD data process

 The BIRD data process may be divided into four layers and three phases separating those layers.
 The four layers are:

 - The Enriched Input Layer (EIL)